OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 :::hint
 **Docker Kubernetes Orchestrator**
-Docker also supports Kubernetes as an orchestator when deploying containers using the Docker [stack](https://docs.docker.com/engine/reference/commandline/stack) command, but it's not possible to specify the orchestrator when using `service create`.
+Docker also supports Kubernetes as an orchestrator when deploying containers using the Docker [stack](https://docs.docker.com/engine/reference/commandline/stack) command, but it's not possible to specify the orchestrator when using `service create`.
 :::

 So let's see what our command to create a service looks like: